-It seems like every criminal has an excuse.
-But few criminals result to such far-fetched excuses as the one these criminal have - that they were hypnotized when they committed their horrific crimes.
+It seems like many criminals have an excuse for their actions.
+However, few criminals resort to such far-fetched excuses as those of these criminals - that they were hypnotized when they committed their crimes.

-While in today's judicial age, these "hypnotized killers" may seem like a new brand of crazy.
-But merely 100 years ago, the defense that a killer was hypnotized while committing a crime was, in some instances, enough for a killer to walk free.
-Many of the killers who give the hypnosis defense claim to be helpless pawns of mind control, a puppet of some powerful mastermind.
+Just 100 years ago, the defense that a killer was hypnotized while committing a crime was, in some instances, sufficient for a criminal to walk free.
+Many criminals who give a hypnosis defense claim to be helpless pawns of mind control, puppets of some powerful mastermind.
 It even has its own name - the Svengali defense.
-But whether these "hypnotized" murderers were really victims themselves or not, you'll have to decide.
+Whether the following "hypnotized" criminals were really victims themselves or not, you'll have to decide for yourself.

 Atkins claimed that because she was deprived of food and water and constantly forced by Manson to consume LSD, he had essentially hypnotized her into a state of ultimate cronyism.
 She was left with no ability to think for herself.
 While there may be some validity to this claim, it certainly wasn't enough for the grand jury that convicted her.
-Whereas courts in the past had considered hypnotism grounds for acquittal, the modern jury did not - perhaps due to the extremely brutal, calculated details of the murders involved.see more on Susan Atkins
+Whereas courts in the past had considered hypnotism grounds for acquittal, the modern jury did not - perhaps due to the extremely brutal, calculated details of the murders involved.

-The murder of Kansas man Thomas Patton in 1894 is surely one of the strangest cases American courts have ever seen.
+The murder of Kansas man Thomas Patton in 1894 was a highly unique case in the American courts.
 Local wealthy landowner Anderson Gray was embroiled in a legal case at the time, to which Thomas Patton was a witness against him.
 Gray resolved to kill Patton - but he wouldn't do the deed himself.

-Gray went into the nearby city of Wichita, where he recruited a man named Thomas McDonald.
+Gray went into the nearby city of Wichita, where he recruited a local farmer named Thomas McDonald.
 Allegedly, Gray hypnotized McDonald, handed him a rifle, and took him to Patton's house.
-McDonald then shot Patton dead.
+McDonald then shot Patton to death.

-Los Angeles has long been the setting for dark, mysterious murders - but few share the same oddity as the murder of Jerome Ferreri at the hands of his wife, Betty, and their handyman, Allan Adron.
+Los Angeles has long been the setting for dark, mysterious murders - but few share the same oddity as the murder of Jerome Ferreri at the hands of his wife, Betty, their handyman, Allan Adron, and a neighbor.

 Jerome and Betty had been married and living in the Hancock Park neighborhood of Los Angeles for several years.
-Over that time, Jerome regularly beat Betty, causing her to constantly fear for her life.
+During that time, Jerome regularly beat Betty, causing her to regularly fear for her life.
 Jerome also cheated indiscriminately, often bringing women home with him.
-On one such occasion in 1948, Jerome came home with a model in tow.
-Betty, wielding a pipe wrench, quickly chased the pair away.
-Adron the handyman came to defend Betty, as did neighbor and local gangster Charles Fauci.
+On one such occasion in 1948, Jerome came home with a model.
+Betty, wielding a pipe wrench, chased the couple away.
+Their handyman, Allan Adron, arrived to defend Betty, as did neighbor and local gangster Charles Fauci.
 Fauci gave Adron a gun, and when Jerome returned, Adron shot him twice.
-Betty finished Jerome off by hacking at his skull with a meat cleaver.
+Betty finished Jerome off by striking his skull with a meat cleaver.

-The really strange part, however, is that all three were found not guilty of the murder.
+Betty, Adron, and Fauci were all found not guilty of the murder.
 Betty and Charles Fauci were both acquitted, and Adron, though he initially pled guilty, was found not guilty by reason of insanity.
-Two psychiatrist, working for the defense, argued that Adron had become hypnotized by the power of suggestion when he was handed the gun, and was thus hypnotized whilst shooting Jerome.
+Two psychiatrists, working for the defense, argued that Adron had become hypnotized by the power of suggestion when he was handed the gun, and was thus hypnotized prior to shooting Jerome.

-Augustin Gouffe, a Parisian bailiff, was well known throughout the community for his impressive sexual exploits.
+Augustin Gouffe, a Parisian bailiff, was well-known throughout the community for his impressive sexual exploits.
 One summer day in 1889, Gouffe was walking around town when he ran into his acquaintance Michel Eyraud.
-This change meeting led Eyraud and his lover Gabrielle Bompard - who knew of Gouffe's extreme wealth - to hatch a murder plot against Gouff by tempting him with a novel sexual exploit.
+This chance meeting led Eyraud and his lover Gabrielle Bompard - who knew of Gouffe's extreme wealth - to hatch a murder plot against Gouffe by tempting him with a novel sexual exploit.

-Eyraud invited Gouffe to Bompard's apartment on her behalf, saying the two had broken up and Bompard was hankering to witness Gouffe's sexual abilities for herself.
+Eyraud invited Gouffe to Bompard's apartment on her behalf, saying the two had broken up and Bompard hoped to witness Gouffe's sexual abilities for herself.
 When he arrived, the woman seduced Gouffe while Eyraud waited behind a curtain.
 Above the curtain, a metal hook was affixed with a rope threaded through it.
 Bompard held a scarf in her hand, which she wrapped around Gouffe's neck in a flirty manner and attached to the rope.
-Was the scarf was attached, Eyraud pulled the rope, killing Gouffe.
+Once the scarf was attached, Eyraud pulled the rope, hanging and strangling Gouffe.

-When Gouffe's body turned up on a river bank several miles south of the city, investigators managed to tie the crime back to Eyraud.
+When Gouffe's body turned up on a river bank several miles south of the city, investigators managed to connect the crime back to Eyraud.
 Shortly thereafter, Bompard turned herself into police, insisting "Eyraud had forced her to act as his accomplice by hypnotizing her and enslaving her will."
-She detailed how Eyraud was practiced in the art of hypnotism, but this time, police weren't buying it.
-Both lovers were sentenced to death.
+She detailed how Eyraud was practiced in the art of hypnotism, but the police were not convinced.
+Eyraud and Bompard were both sentenced to death.